Lou Sanders

-Louise Samantha Sanders (born 24 November 1978) is an English stand-up comedian, writer and actress.
+Louise Sanders (born 24 November 1978) is an English stand-up comedian, writer and actress.
 Since beginning her career in comedy, she has appeared regularly on panel shows, performed on Live at the Apollo and won the eighth series of Taskmaster in 2019.
-Since 2021, she has appeared as Mel Giedroyc's sidekick on the Dave comedy series Mel Giedroyc: Unforgivable; she was a contestant on the sixteenth series of Dancing on Ice in 2024.
+Since 2021 she has appeared as Mel Giedroyc's sidekick on the Dave comedy series Mel Giedroyc: Unforgivable, and she was a contestant on the sixteenth series of Dancing on Ice in 2024.

 Early life

-Louise Samantha Sanders was born on 24 November 1978 in Barnstaple, Devon to Margaret (née Lang) and David Sanders.
+Louise Sanders was born on 24 November 1978 in Barnstaple, Devon to Margaret (née Lang) and David Sanders.
 Her parents divorced when Sanders was two, and she and her older brother were raised in Broadstairs, Kent by her mother and her stepfather, who was a history teacher.
 Her father was periodically present.
-Sanders moved out at the age of 15; she later earned a degree in Communication and Cultural Studies from London Metropolitan University.
+Sanders moved out at the age of 15, and later earned a degree in communication and cultural studies from London Metropolitan University.